Drum (container): International standard size

 A 200-litre drum (known as a 55-gallon drum in the United States and a 44-gallon drum in the United Kingdom and the rest of the world) is a cylindrical container with a nominal capacity of 200 litres (55 US or 44 imp gal).
 The exact capacity varies by manufacturer, purpose, or other factors.
 Standard drums have inside dimensions of 22.5 in diameter and 33.5 in height.
 These dimensions yield a volume of about 218.7 L, but they are commonly filled to about 200 litres.

 The outside dimensions of a 200-litre drum are typically 23 in diameter at the top or bottom rim, 23.5 in diameter at the chines (ridges around drum), and 34.5 in height.
 Exact dimensions are specified in ANSI MH2.

 The drums are typically made of steel with a ribbed outer wall to improve rigidity and for rolling.
 The lids can be welded or secured with a head gasket and bolt ring.
 They are commonly used for transporting oils, fuels, chemicals, and dry goods.
-The construction and performance of drums used for shipment of hazardous materials are governed by UN, country, and carrier regulations.

 Drums are frequently transported on pallets for ease of handling by a fork truck and for shipping.
 The drum's size, shape, and weight distribution lends itself to being moved about readily on the loading dock or factory floor with a two-wheeled hand truck.
 They can be turned on side and rolled.
 They can also be moved by hand short distances on firm surfaces by tilting and then rolling along the base, or by using a drum handler, which is designed especially for that purpose.